sphinx-gallery/sphinx-gallery/doc/configuration.rst

    %matplotlib inline

-Adding a last cell can be useful for performing a desired action such as reporting on the user's evironment.
+Adding a last cell can be useful for performing a desired action such as reporting on the user's environment.
 By default no last cell is added.

 You can choose whatever text you like by modifying the ``first_notebook_cell`` and ``last_notebook_cell`` configuration parameters.
 For example, the gallery